christopher5106/christopher5106.github.io/_posts/2016-03-07-symbolic-computing-and-deep-learning-tutorial-on-theano-and-google-tensorflow.markdown

 Classical programming defines **variables** that hold values, and operations to modify their values.

 In symbolic programming, it's more about building a graph of operations, that will be compiled later for execution.
-Such an architecture enables the code to be executed indifferently on **CPU** or **GPU** for example.
-Symbols are an abstraction of where it is executed.
+Such an architecture enables the code to be compiled and executed indifferently on **CPU** or **GPU** for example.
+Symbols are an abstraction that does not require to know where it will be executed.

 The second aspect of symbolic computing is that it is much more like *mathematical functions or formulas*, that can be added, multiplied, differentiated, ... to give other math functions.
 For example let's define an addition :